opendilab/InterFuser/README.md

 ## News

-[12/21] Now, a similar dataset can be found in [here, hugging face](https://github.com/opendilab/LMDrive) or [openxlab](https://openxlab.org.cn/datasets/deepcs233/LMDrive).
+[12/21] Now, a similar dataset can be found in [here, hugging face](https://github.com/opendilab/LMDrive) or [openxlab (uploading)](https://openxlab.org.cn/datasets/deepcs233/LMDrive).
 The only difference is the sample rate is 10Hz in that repo, instead of 2Hz of InterFuser.

 ## Demo Video